swergroup/category-pages-shortcodes/readme.txt

 == Description ==

-Pages & Posts Shortcodes is a complete rewrite of the "Category Page" plugin.
+Category Pages & Posts Shortcodes is a complete rewrite of the "Category Page" plugin.
 It offers useful shortcodes to display a post or page content, or a list of posts.
 Also it allow exclusive mutual bind between a Category and a Page, in order to display the page content as "header" of category archives.